twitter/communitynotes/content/about/ranking-notes.md

 ### Preliminary Note Scoring

-The next step is to compute preliminary Note Helpfulness Scores, which are only used to compute Rater Helpfulness Scores as defined below (they are not used as final Note Helpfulness Scores).
-The preliminary Note Helpfulness Scores are computed by weighting each rater’s Author Helpfulness Scores from the previous section as in this equation here:
+The next step is to compute preliminary Note Helpfulness Scores, which are only used to compute [Rater Helpfulness Score](./#rater-helpfulness-score) as defined below (they are not used as final Note Helpfulness Scores).
+The preliminary Note Helpfulness Scores are computed by weighting each rater’s [Author Helpfulness Scores](./#author-helpfulness-score) from the previous section as in this equation here:

 \\[preliminary\text{\textunderscore}note\text{\textunderscore}score(n) = \frac{\sum_{rater \in R(n)} a(rater) * rating(rater,n)}{\sum_{rater \in R(n)} a(rater)}\\]

-Where `a` is the Author Helpfulness Score.
+Where `a` is the [Author Helpfulness Score](./#author-helpfulness-score).

 ### Rater Helpfulness Score

 Rater Helpfulness Score reflects how similar a contributor’s ratings are to the ratings on notes that were eventually labeled “Currently Rated Helpful” or “Currently Not Rated Helpful” (indicating clear consensus among raters, and not labeled “Needs More Ratings”).

-Currently only the first 5 ratings on each note that were made within 48 hours of the note’s creation are used when evaluating a Contributor’s Rating Score (hereafter called “valid ratings”).
+Currently only the first 5 ratings on each note that were made within 48 hours of the note’s creation are used when evaluating a Rater Helpfulness Score (hereafter called “valid ratings”).
 This is done to both reward quick rating, and also so that retroactively rating old notes with clear labels doesn’t boost Rater Helpfulness Score.

 Rater Helpfulness is initially 0 until the contributor has made at least one valid rating (one of the first 5 ratings within 48 hours on a note that got a label besides “Needs More Ratings”).
 Then the Rater Helpfulness Score is based on the fraction of their valid ratings that match the consensus label of whether the note was rated helpful or not rated helpful.
 When computing this fraction, we determine what the note’s label would’ve been without the rating from the rater whose score is being computed.